-In the event a change in control had occurred on December 31, 2019 without the termination of the employment of our named executive officers, Messrs.
+In the event a change in control had occurred on December 31, 2020 without the termination of the employment of our named executive officers, Messrs.
 Holliday, Mathias and Levine would have been entitled to the pro-rata bonus payments set forth in the table above.
-In addition, TSR performance would have been measured pursuant to the 2019 Performance-Based Awards, which would have resulted in maximum performance being achieved pursuant to the absolute TSR modifier applicable to the operational performance component of these awards and the entire relative TSR component of these awards being forfeited.
-The LTIP units earned based on the achievement of the absolute TSR modifier would have remained subject to vesting based on continued employment, as described above.
-The number of additional LTIP units earned in such event, above the minimum that would have been earned if absolute TSR had been at or below threshold, for each of our named executive officers is as follows: Mr. Holliday - 17,294; Mr. Mathias - 13,836; Mr. DiLiberto - 1,281; and Mr. Levine - 1,281.
-Upon earning these additional LTIP units, each of our named executive officers would have been entitled to cash payments and distributions with respect to such LTIP units equal to \$3.40 per unit, which equals the amounts that would have been received if such LTIP units had been entitled to receive full distributions from the beginning of the applicable performance period.
+In addition, TSR performance would have been measured pursuant to the Annual Performance-Based Awards, which would have resulted in the entire portion of these awards subject to the absolute TSR modifier being forfeited and all of the portion of the awards granted in 2019 subject to relative TSR also being forfeited.
+A portion of the performance-based LTIP units granted in 2020 subject to relative TSR performance would have been earned and would have remained subject to vesting based on continued employment, as described above.
+The number of LTIP units earned in such event for each of our named executive officers is as follows: Mr. Holliday - 46,274; Mr. Mathias - 37,018; Mr. DiLiberto - 3,427; and Mr. Levine - 3,427.
+Upon earning these additional LTIP units, each of our named executive officers would have been entitled to cash payments and distributions with respect to such LTIP units equal to \$4.1466 per unit, which equals the amounts that would have been received if such LTIP units had been entitled to receive full distributions from the beginning of the applicable performance period.